Skip to main content

 1. Hammer and Chisel

-Long before there was any such thing as a wet saw, builders were cutting all sorts of masonry by hand.
-They used the old-fashioned hammer and chisel method.
+Long before there were such things as diamond blades, builders were cutting all sorts of masonry by hand with the old-fashioned hammer and chisel method.
 This method still works today, though you don’t get clean cuts with it.
 It is also very labor-intensive.

 Hammer and chisel cuts aren’t true cuts in the genuine sense of the word.
 In actuality, you’re using your tools to break off pieces of masonry until you get the results that you’re after.